New Hampshire Doctorate Psychology Programs

 New Hampshire Clinical Psychologist Salary and Job Outlook

-Not only are they usually well-paying, but clinical psychologist jobs should become much more common in New Hampshire over the next 10 years.
-While all jobs in the U.S. are expected to grow by about 5%, psychologist openings in New Hampshire are projected to expand by 12.2%.
+Not only are these psychologist jobs usually well-paying, but they should also become much more common in New Hampshire over the next 10 years.
+While all jobs in the U.S. are expected to grow by about 4%, clinical and counseling psychologist openings in New Hampshire are projected to expand by 20%, five times the national average.